It’s time we taught our kids to play the games we played as kids!

-Now I don’t know about you, but my mom always told us to ‘go play outside’.
+I don’t know about you, but my mom always told us to “go play outside”.
 Our parents did not entertain us.
 They didn’t stress about keeping us busy and preventing us from being bored at all costs, literally ($ R £).
-We were forced to create our own fun, or play games that we learnt at school with our friends, in the park, or with out cousins.
-Either we played on our own as kids, or we played some of these WITH out parents.
+We were forced to create our own fun, or play games that we learnt at school with our friends, in the park, or with our cousins.
+Either we played on our own as kids, or we played some of these WITH our parents.

 I decided that this summer holiday, during our time at home, I would try to remember some old school games we played as kids, the games from our childhood and to teach them to the girls.

-Granted I grew up in Zimbabwe (in a far more peaceful and free time of life with amazing weather) but after a bit of digging and asking around it seems that there are a number of games we played as kids that transcended countries, continents, and lifestyles.
-Games that we ALL played in the late 70s, 80s and early 90s, before TV was life, and screentime was currency!
+Granted I grew up in Africa (in a far more peaceful and free time of life, with fantastic weather) but after a bit of investigating and asking around it seems that there are several games we played as kids that transcended countries, continents, and lifestyles.
+Games from our childhood in the late 70s, 80s and early 90s, before TV was life, and screentime was currency!
 So let’s see how this list is looking:

 Here are some of the most popular suggestions for games we played as kids.
-There are a few explanations because what I did discover is that we might have played similar games, but sometime the rules were different, or they called them different things.
+There are a few explanations because what I did discover is that we might have played similar games, but sometimes the rules were different, or they had different names.

 Hopscotch seems to be the most popular suggestion from so many people.
 I mean, what’s not to love.
 It’s so simple.
 You draw the hopscotch plan out on your driveway or pavement in chalk that will just wash off so no stress about cleaning up, and voila!